 Another impact that psychological stress has on our physiology is our immunity via our microbiome.
 Mental and emotional stress impacts our gut bacteria, contributing to increases in markers of inflammation – even when there is no infection.
 What is also super exciting is that we are learning that some of the traditional herbs for relaxation might work by modulating the microbiome away from inflammation!

 A wonderful product called Stressveda™ (EN) is currently sold internationally by Flora’s export division.
 It has natural, food-sourced B Vitamins, which are essential for the stress response, and a potent, clinically proven extract of ashwagandha, an adaptogenic herb known to help people feel calmer and sleep more easily.
-In North America, we have Sleep-Essence (US/CA), a lavender-scented, herbal liquid with other relaxation superstars like lemon balm, chamomile, passionflower, and skullcap that can help in cases of restlessness or insomnia due to mental stress.*
+In North America, we have Sleep-Essence (US/CA), a lavender-scented, herbal liquid with other relaxation superstars like lemon balm, chamomile, passionflower, and skullcap that can support healthy sleep patterns.*

 Because the effects of stress on sleep and relaxation are bi-directional and reciprocal, making improvements in one area will potentially improve the other.
 Good sleep can minimize the impacts of stress and a powerful modulator of our immune system.
 The reverse is also true; lack of good sleep can impact levels of proinflammatory cytokines, such as C-reactive protein, tumor necrosis factor, and IL 1 and 6.